nextcloud/news/README.md

 * **maxSize**: Maximum feed size in bytes.
 If the RSS/Atom page is bigger than this value, the update will be aborted
 * **feedFetcherTimeout**: Maximum number of seconds to wait for an RSS or Atom feed to load.
 If a feed takes longer than that number of seconds to update, the update will be aborted
 * **useCronUpdates**: To use a custom update/cron script you need to disable the cronjob which is run by ownCloud by default by setting this to false
+* **exploreUrl**: If given that url will be contacted for fetching content for the explore feed

 Translations
 ------------